Demographics Affecting DC Car Accident Settlements

 Washington, D.C., is a pinnacle of diversity.
-It invites people from all nationalities to visit, whether for political reasons, business reasons, or looking to explore a beautiful scenic city.
+It invites people from all nationalities to visit, whether for political reasons, business reasons, or to explore a beautiful, scenic city.
 Our city’s diversity continues beyond the variety of nationalities.
-Like any city, our roads see drivers of all ages and skills.
+Like any city, our roads have drivers of all ages and skill levels.
 Some are secret service agents driving politicians to their next meeting.
 Others are teenagers with their parents learning to drive for the first time.
-No matter where you fall on the spectrum, implications, and assumptions are made about your age in a DC car accident.
+No matter where you fall on the driving spectrum, implications and assumptions are made about your age in a DC car accident.

 It is assumed that young drivers are less skilled than older drivers.
 Meanwhile, older drivers may drive more passively due to a lack of energy and react slower to sudden hazards.
 Meanwhile, middle-aged drivers may experience stress and distractions, such as younger kids in the backseat.
 While age is not necessarily an indicator of something, there are correlations and trends to be aware of.
 Here, we will explore age in a DC car accident and what to look for.